 Any strengthening of the rate of exchange for the U.S. dollar against non-U.S. currencies, and in particular the Euro, British pound, Canadian dollar, Japanese yen and Australian dollar, adversely affects our results, as it reduces the dollar value of sales that are made in those currencies and reduces the profits on products manufactured or sourced in U.S. dollars and exported to international markets.
-For the three months ended March 31, 2013 and 2012, approximately 26% of our consolidated revenue was derived from products manufactured in the U.S. and sold internationally in local currencies.
+For the three and nine months ended September 30, 2013, approximately 25% and 26%, respectively, of our revenue was derived from products manufactured in the U.S. and sold internationally in local currencies compared to 25% for both the three and nine months ended September 30, 2012.
 To mitigate such foreign currency exposure, we utilize non-speculative forward currency exchange contracts.
 A strengthening U.S. dollar could also negatively impact the ability of customers outside the U.S. to pay for purchases denominated in U.S. dollars.